mobyinc/Prez/README.md

 ## The Problem

 Have you ever had to give a presentation remotely over the phone before?
 If you distribute a document (Keynote, Powerpoint, etc) people always skip ahead and get distracted.
-If you do a screenshare, the lovely images you spent hours creating are mangled by compression and there are always complications with coordinating the screencast.
+If you do a screecast, the lovely images you spent hours creating are mangled by compression and there are always complications with coordinating the screencast.

 ## How it Works